Klumz/comp230-cpd/README.md

 ## Week Twelve
 This is the final week, and I plan on finishing my work and reaching the deadlines.
+My current top priority is to finish watching the live coding videos, as they will help me progress further with my comp220 task.